TristanLee187/Rubiks-Cube/README.md

 #### 2D PyGame Program
 This program uses PyGame to run a button based GUI:

-* Clicking the '?' button brings up the help menu (the text below) in PyGame window that replaces the previous one; closing that help window brings back the old one
+* Clicking the '?' button brings up the help menu (the text below) in a PyGame window that replaces the previous one; closing the help window brings back the old one

 * Clicking one of the buttons with cube notation moves performs the corresponding move